Charming Coastal Towns to Visit in Suffolk, England

 Orford Castle Legend

-Whilst there, this man behaved strangely, did not speak and only ate raw fish.
-They took him to village church but still he did not converse.
-Somehow he escaped and made his way back to the sea.
+Whilst there, this man behaved strangely and did not utter a word.
+Additionally, he consumed raw fish and nothing else.
+Despite a trip to church he did not talk.
+Somehow he escaped and made his way back to the waves of the North Sea.

-It has been suggested that the carvings of wild men found in many Suffolk churches including the one on the ‘font’ in St Bartholomew’s in Orford are based on this legend.
-Over the years it is also claimed that figures of the wild man have appeared locally in the castle, church and the marketplace.
+Some believe the wild men found in Suffolk churches including the one on the โfontโ in St Bartholomewโs in Orford have their origins in this legend.
+Sightings of the wild man have been claimed locally in the castle, church, and marketplace.

 Let us know if you see him during your visits!